‘Southern Charm’ Welcomes New Guy Austen Kroll To The Show

 A post shared by Austen Kroll (@krollthewarriorking) on

 It is unclear how Austen Kroll was recruited to be the new guy on Southern Charm, but word is that he met Shep before Bravo gave him the thumbs up, says Reality Tea.
 And fans are thinking that Austen might be the new Craig, meaning the Craig before Craig was with Naomie.
-If you remember back to season two, Shep and Craig competed for every single woman in sight.
+If you remember back to Season 2, Shep and Craig competed for every single woman in sight.
 If Craig seemed interested in someone, Shep was on the trail, and if Shep was interested in someone, Craig started sniffing around.

 Craig tells the story about when Whitney first approached him to see if he was interested in being on Southern Charm.